 Overalls – What are they, and how and when to use them?

-At most Swedish universities there is a tradition of having a section specific overall in varying colours and stripes.
+At most Swedish universities, there is a tradition of having a section specific overall in varying colours and stripes.
 This is then used at parties and events when you have pimped it out with your name on the right leg and then you collect patches on the left leg.
 Patches can be bought and obtained for different reasons, they might be from parties you attend, you can have patches from the area you live in and organizations you involve yourself in.
 It’s a lot of fun to see everyone else’s overall and feel like you are a part of the student spirit.
-There are events that sometimes have the word “Kravall” in the title, which means overall required, at those events you really can shine with your pimped-out overall if you choose to get one.
+Some events sometimes have the word “Kravall” in the title, which means overall required; at those events, you really can shine with your pimped-out overall if you choose to get one.

-Obtaining section-specific overalls is only possible for an exchange student if you are staying at least one year, you then contact the section of which you belong and ask to buy one.
+Obtaining section-specific overalls is only possible for an exchange student if you are staying at least one year, and you then contact the section to which you belong and ask to buy one.
 In other cases, ESN has overalls for exchange students that we sell at cost.
-The ESN overalls are dark blue and should have yellow stripes put on the legs, these are very popular each semester among the incoming students and generally the cheapest of all sections.
+The ESN overalls are dark blue and should have yellow stripes put on the legs.These are very popular each semester among the incoming students and generally the cheapest of all sections.

-But, before you start putting anything on your overall there is a big event you will want to attend first, The Overall Inauguration.
-This is yet another tradition that you don’t want to miss, before the overall can ever be used, you need to get it really dirty.
-This is done through an inauguration event where you will perform different activities such as food and colour wars and crawling through mud among other things.
+But, before you start putting anything on your overall, there is a big event you will want to attend first, the Overall Inauguration.
+This is yet another tradition that you don’t want to miss.
+Before the overall can ever be used, you need to get it really dirty.
+This is done through an inauguration event where you will perform different activities, such as food and colour wars and crawling through mud, among other things.
 It’s all built as competitions where you get divided into groups and compete in different activities.
-This event is usually the one that most people will look back on as the most fun event of their stay in Linköping.
+This event is usually the one that most students look back on and cherish the most from their time in Linköping.

 Parties